zjuatri/Front_end_learning/README.md

 | CSS | Design |
 |JavaScript|Behaviour|

-The JS and React part are based on the course CS571.
+The JS and React parts are based on the course CS571.